Tips To Help Your Emotional Wellness Woes

 With everything going on in the world, you likely feel your mood change often, and that’s ok!
 While many are saying they’re trying to ‘stay positive’, it can sometimes be easier said than done.
 If, like us, you’ve been struggling to figure out how to process what you’re feeling, we’ve got some tips that may help with some of the emotional woes we’ve all been feeling.

 There’s no doubt — many of us feel vulnerable.
 Whether you’re feeling it physically or mentally, it can have a toll on your emotional wellbeing.
-Here are a few things the Bach Team suggest to help you feel safe and a little less exposed.
+Here are a few things the Bach® Team suggests to help you feel safe and a little less exposed.

-- Make your home cozy and comforting: snuggle under some blankets, light some candles, bake a cake or even play fireplace sounds on your laptop.
+Make your home cozy & comfortingSnuggle under some blankets, light some candles, bake a cake or even play fireplace sounds on your laptop.
 While blankets, fairy lights and the smell of baking might traditionally be associated with winter, there’s no reason to tuck away cozy winter items just yet, especially if they bring comfort when days are uncertain and challenging.
+(Here are our decor ideas for bringing nature into your space.)

-- Let it out: just as you would go to your parents’ bedroom when you woke up from a nightmare as a kid, talking to someone close to you when you feel unsafe or vulnerable can bring comfort.
+Let it outJust as you would go to your parents’ bedroom when you woke up from a nightmare as a kid, talking to someone close to you when you feel unsafe or vulnerable can bring comfort.
 Talk to your family or pick up the phone to your best friend.
 If you can’t talk to anyone, then try writing your feelings in a journal — it could help you process them and feel a little safer.
+(Related: see our article on being alone.)

 While many of us are on lockdown with our families or roommates, being physically cut off from others can be challenging.
+(Again, check out our article on being alone.)
 Thankfully, modern technology has provided numerous solution to this.
-Here’s a ranking of the best video apps so you can stay connected with everyone you love (and maybe even some people you don’t know on Houseparty!)
+TimeOut.com has a ranking of the best video apps so you can stay connected with everyone you love (and maybe even some people you don’t know on Houseparty!)
 Though a long catch-up is always nice, if you don’t have anything specific to talk about but still want human contact, playing games can be a fun way to stay connected.
 You could set up a weekly virtual pub quiz with your friends or use Houseparty’s in-app games.

 Balance Your Emotions, Fulfill Your Potential